-The Providence Catholic High School Tutoring Center, located in the Bishop Blanchette Learning Commons, provides academic support and tutorial services to all students in all subject areas, while equipping them with the skills needed to be successful, independent, life-long learners.
-The Tutoring Center is staffed with both certified teachers and peer tutors, and is open to students during the school day and after school Monday - Thursday from 2:45 p.m. - 3:30 p.m.
+The Providence Catholic High School Tutoring Center provides academic support and tutorial services to students, while equipping them with the skills needed to be successful, independent, life-long learners.
+The Tutoring Center is staffed by Providence Catholic teachers.
+The Tutoring Center and is open to students during the school day and after school Monday - Thursday from 2:45 p.m. - 3:30 p.m.